samplecatalina/Automated-Self-Navigating-Car-Based-on-Arduino/README.md

 ## Key Features
 - **Advanced Navigation:** Employs complex algorithms to navigate through mazes and avoid obstacles efficiently.
+- **Cross-Platform Compatibility:** Accompanied by build scripts for both Windows and Unix-based systems, ensuring ease of use across different platforms.
 - **Modular Design:** Structured with clear and concise code, segregated into multiple files for easy understanding and modification.
-- **Comprehensive Documentation:** Detailed comments and documentation are provided to understand the intricacies of the project.
-- **Cross-Platform Compatibility:** Accompanied by build scripts for both Windows and Unix-based systems, ensuring ease of use across different platforms.
 - **Robust Error Handling:** Implemented with meticulous error handling to manage unforeseen situations and ensure smooth operation.

 ## Structure of repo